Soumyadip54321/applied-llm/NewsResearchTool/README.md

 - Source citations in responses
 - Streaming answers
-- Speech to text conversion
+- Speech to text and text to speech conversion using voice agent.
-- Avoid LLM hallucinations i.e. even with URLs of news landing page RAG agents give detailed response which actually isn't actual news, hence fetch URLs from landing page and then pass those to RAG.
+- Avoid LLM hallucinations i.e. even with URLs of news landing page RAG agents give detailed response which isn't actual news but a generated one using just the headline & a short summary, hence fetch URLs from landing page using web-crawlers and then pass those to RAG.

 ---